zackn9ne/macos_setup_cheatsheet/readme.md

 ### reset mac to new status on boot password break in hack :minidisc:
+Start or restart your Mac.
+As soon as you hear the startup tone, press and hold Command-S on the keyboard.
+Keep holding down those keys until you see a black screen with white lettering.
+This is called “booting into Single User Mode.”

 ```
 rm /var/db/.applesetupdone #will ask to create user account on next boot with GUI #you have to be onsite and boot into single user mode